Inasmuch as homosexuality is evil, abortion is murderous and evil

 Take your visas!
 We won’t legalize homosexuality in Ghana!

-With the same energy we are using to fight this evil, the homosexuality thing, can we also fight abortions; because many have been murdered by that.
+With the same energy we are using to fight this evil, the homosexuality thing, can we also fight abortions; because many have been mudered by that.

 Dear Ghanaians, let’s use this same energy we are using to fight homosexuality to fight abortions, for both are evil, and the latter makes one a murderer.